Service We Provide

 The nurses are fully trained to advise you over the full range of family planning methods.
 They will perform the necessary checks on your well being, provide counselling and prescriptions, which are free of charge.

 You will receive a prescription for six months supply and will need to attend for review every six months.
 The duty nurse can see you for advice on emergency contraception each day.

 We now also offer Long-acting Reversible Contraception services please ask reception for more information.

 Your care during pregnancy will be provided by the Rosie Maternity Hospital, the Community Midwife and the surgery staff together.
 To book your ante-natal care telephone the Midwife Team on 01223 348981.
 The Community Midwife holds antenatal clinics at the surgery.

 The nurse will advise you on a wide range of health issues connected with travel for vacation, business or expeditions for example disease prevention, acclimatisation to heat or altitude, medical supplies, malaria prevention.

 Please book a 30 minute appointment with the nurse to discuss your travel arrangements.

 A full range of immunisations for travel are available.
-The practice is a yellow fever immunisation centre.
 It is advisable to book an appointment to discuss your needs with the nurse several weeks before travelling as sometimes a course of injections may be necessary before travelling.
 There are charges for some immunisations and certificates for travel abroad.

 Well Person Clinic